 More than 200 wineries entered the competition, in many different categories.
 The number of interested wineries has increased year over year, and continues to bring out the best of North American and Pacific Rim wine producers.
 The competition enjoyed an historic number of international entries this year with wines from Canada, Australia, Argentina, Chile, France, Germany, Italy, and even the Transcarpathian Region of Ukraine.

 “When judging fine wines, the caliber of the competition matters, and we simply have the best of the best here at the Pacific Rim,” says Coke Roth, Chief Judge.
 “Our competition continues to gain recognition as a premiere wine event in Southern California, giving producers across the globe a unique opportunity to stand out among their peers.”

-This year’s event saw several new faces along with returning judges including more than three dozen of the industry’s most respected authorities and enthusiasts.
+Last year’s event saw several new faces along with returning judges including more than three dozen of the industry’s most respected authorities and enthusiasts.
 The judging panels were comprised of experts from wineries, restaurants and media outlets across the United States including every region of California, the Midwest, the deep South and the Pacific Northwest.
 The Pacific Rim participants welcomed critical evaluation from the international community as well with several judges from as far away as Mexico and Canada.
 For a complete list of judges, visit www.pacificrimwinecomp.com.

 Since 1985, the Pacific Rim Wine Competition has brought together wineries from across the globe.
 For more information, contact Competition director Nicole Varner Orue at 949-887-8275 or email@example.com.